Team2068/FRC-Programming-Quran/Roles.md

 Some Questions you should ask yourself are:
 - How can we supplmenet other buckets?
-- What can we automated on the robot?
+- What can we automate on the robot?
 - How can we measure the effectiveness of our automations compared to manual control?
 - How do we optimise our power draw?
 - How do we minimise sensor noise?